stephanieosan/stephanieosan.github.io/_posts/2016-03-12-cfpb-ask-cfpb.markdown

 ---

-Ask CFPB is the CFPB’s largest set of financial education resources.
+[Ask CFPB](https://www.consumerfinance.gov/askcfpb) is the CFPB’s largest set of financial education resources.
 It includes thousands of answers to common questions that cover a broad range of financial products and topics, and it drives the majority of organic traffic to CFPB’s website.

 Goals for the redesign:

 1. **Identify the CFPB on each page**
-	* Many users are coming from organic traffic and do not know who the CFPB is.
-Increase the credibility of the site,
+	* Increase credibility of the site—many users are coming from organic traffic and do not know who the CFPB is
 2. **Make it easy for users to find answers**
 	* Usability testing and analysis of analytics uncovered that users had
 3. **Create entry points for other cf.gov resources**